-- Citizen's Advice Bureau (2020) Nowhere to Turn: How immigration rules are preventing people from getting support during the coronavirus pandemic - Chalabi, N. (2020) Children with no recourse to public funds: The need for free school meals, Hackney Migrant Centre - Doctors of the World (2020a) An Unsafe Distance: the impact of the COVID-19 pandemic on Excluded People in England - Doctors of the World (2020b) A Rapid Needs Assessment of Excluded People in England During the 2020 COVID-19 Pandemic - Gower, M. and Kennedy, S. (2020) Coronavirus: Calls to ease No Recourse to Public Funds conditions House of Commons Library Briefing - Hutton, C. Lukes, S. and Petch, H. (2019) Housing destitute migrants: Lessons from a pilot project 2015 2018 Praxis - Hutton, C. and Harris, J (2020) Methods of increasing the capacity of immigration advice provision On the Tin Ltd/ Paul Hamlyn Foundation - Jolly, A. Sojka, B. Dickson, E. Qureshi, F. Stamp, D. Morgan, B. (2020) Local Authority Responses to people with NRPF during the pandemic: Interim project findings briefing.
-ICRD, Wolverhampton - Joseph Rowntree Foundation (2020) Destitution in the UK 2020 JRF, London - Marmot, M. Allen, J. Boyce, T. Goldblatt, P. and Morrison, J (2020) Health Equity in England: The Marmot Review ten years on.
-London: Institute of Health Equity - Migration Exchange (2020) COVID-19 Impact Assessment Framework Risks and responses for people in the UK immigration system - Morris, M. (2020) Migrant workers and coronavirus: risks and responses IPPR - NRPF Network (2020) Supporting people with no recourse to public funds during the coronavirus (Covid-19) pandemic - Pinter, I. Compton, S. Parhar, R. and Majid, H. (2020) A Lifeline for All Children and Families with No Recourse to Public Funds The Children's Society, London - Price, J and Spencer, S. (2015) Safeguarding children from destitution: local authority responses to families with 'no recourse to public funds' COMPAS, Oxford - Public Health England (2020) Beyond the data: Understanding the impact of COVID-19 on BAME groups - Small, H. (2020) EU Settlement Scheme and Looked After Children and Care Leavers.
-Policy Briefing The Children's Society - Sumption, M. (2020) Not Settled Yet?
-Understanding the EU Settlement Scheme using the Available Data COMPAS, Oxford - Sumption, M. and Fernandez-Reino, M. (2020) Unsettled Status 2020: Which EU Citizens are at Risk of Failing to Secure their Rights after Brexit?
-COMPAS, Oxford - Sumption, M. and Kone, Z. (2018) Unsettled Status?
+Citizen's Advice Bureau (2020) Nowhere to Turn: How immigration rules are preventing people from getting support during the coronavirus pandemic

+Chalabi, N. (2020) Children with no recourse to public funds: The need for free school meals, Hackney Migrant Centre

+Doctors of the World (2020a) An Unsafe Distance: the impact of the COVID-19 pandemic on Excluded People in England

+Doctors of the World (2020b) A Rapid Needs Assessment of Excluded People in England During the 2020 COVID-19 Pandemic

+Gower, M. and Kennedy, S. (2020) Coronavirus: Calls to ease No Recourse to Public Funds conditions House of Commons Library Briefing

+Hutton, C. Lukes, S. and Petch, H. (2019) Housing destitute migrants: Lessons from a pilot project 2015 - 2018 Praxis

+Hutton, C. and Harris, J (2020) Methods of increasing the capacity of immigration advice provision On the Tin Ltd/ Paul Hamlyn Foundation

+Jolly, A. Sojka, B. Dickson, E. Qureshi, F. Stamp, D. Morgan, B. (2020) Local Authority Responses to people with NRPF during the pandemic: Interim project findings briefing.
+ICRD, Wolverhampton

+Marmot, M. Allen, J. Boyce, T. Goldblatt, P. and Morrison, J (2020) Health Equity in England: The Marmot Review ten years on.
+London: Institute of Health Equity

+Migration Exchange (2020) COVID-19 Impact Assessment Framework Risks and responses for people in the UK immigration system

+Morris, M. (2020) Migrant workers and coronavirus: risks and responses IPPR

+NRPF Network (2020) Supporting people with no recourse to public funds during the coronavirus (Covid-19) pandemic

+Pinter, I. Compton, S. Parhar, R. and Majid, H. (2020) A Lifeline for All Children and Families with No Recourse to Public Funds The Children's Society, London

+Price, J and Spencer, S. (2015) Safeguarding children from destitution: local authority responses to families with 'no recourse to public funds' COMPAS, Oxford

+Public Health England (2020) Beyond the data: Understanding the impact of COVID-19 on BAME groups

+Small, H. (2020) EU Settlement Scheme and Looked After Children and Care Leavers.
+Policy Briefing The Children's Society

+Sumption, M. (2020) Not Settled Yet?
+Understanding the EU Settlement Scheme using the Available Data COMPAS, Oxford

+Sumption, M. and Kone, Z. (2018) Unsettled Status?
 Which EU Citizens are at Risk of Failing to Secure their Rights after Brexit?
+COMPAS, Oxford

-COMPAS.
-Oxford - Vargas Silva, C. and Fernandez-Reino, M. (2019) Migrants and Housing in the UK: Experiences and Impacts COMPAS, Oxford - Walsh, P.W.
-(2021) Q&A: The new Hong Kong British National (Overseas) visa COMPAS, Oxford - Woolley, A. (2019) Access Denied: The cost of the 'no recourse to public funds' policy The Unity Project
+Vargas-Silva, C. and Fernández-Reino, M. (2019) Migrants and Housing in the UK: Experiences and Impacts COMPAS, Oxford

+Woolley, A. (2019) Access Denied: The cost of the 'no recourse to public funds' policy The Unity Project
-INCLUSIVE CITIES

-Inclusive Cities is a knowledge exchange initiative supporting UK cities and their local partners to achieve a step-change in their approach towards the inclusion of newcomers.

-Drawing on innovative ideas and practices from Europe and the United States, Inclusive Cities aims to support the development of an approach to inclusion which is strategic across the city administration.
-This approach consistently uses positive messaging to develop an inclusive narrative for the city which informs and drives practice and is local authority led, working in close partnership with business, public and voluntary sector organisations to achieve shared goals.

-Inclusive Cities is supported by the Paul Hamlyn Foundation.

-www.compas.ox.ac.uk/project/inclusive-cities

-THE GLOBAL EXCHANGE ON MIGRATION AND DIVERSITY